Sandflies in New Zealand: the Milford menace and what you can do about them

 Sunset over green forested mountains at a campsite known for sandflies in Milford Sound New Zealand

-1. What happens when you get bitten…
+1. When you get bitten…

 2. What attracts sandflies?